Keksoj/keksoj.github.io/content/posts/my-resume.md

 draft: false
 ---

+More than a resume, this is a manifesto of what I aim to be as a developer.

 ### As a kid

 Born in 1986, I spent most of my childhood reading books and trying to understand the world.